-Last May, 2012, Ukrainian nationalists from the Bratstvo (Brotherhood) party erected statues of Stalin in the cities of Kiev and Lvov – within hours they had been removed.
+In May 2012, Ukrainian nationalists from the Bratstvo (Brotherhood) party erected statues of Stalin in the cities of Kiev and Lvov – within hours they had been removed.
 The reason being – the 1.5 metre-high wooden statues painted gold depicted the former dictator of the Soviet Union urinating.
 (See here for pictures)

-Five months ago, on 15 December 2011, in another Ukrainian city, Zaporizhzhya, nine Ukrainian right-wing nationalists were charged with the decapitation of a monument to Stalin.
+On 15 December 2011, in another Ukrainian city, Zaporizhzhya, nine Ukrainian right-wing nationalists were charged with the decapitation of a monument to Stalin.

 They each received a suspended sentence and, between them, were ordered to pay for the repair of the statue to the tune of about £8,000 ($12,000).
 As one of the accused left the courtroom, he was pelted with eggs by Ukrainian communists.
 The ensuing fight left him hospitalized.

 The eight foot statue has been a cause of controversy since its unveiling in May 2010.
 The nationalists’ act of vandalism was meant to be seen as a symbolic gesture against the man they call ‘the executioner of the Ukrainian people and an international terrorist’.
 Stalin was responsible for the man-made famine that killed millions in the Ukraine during the early 1930s.

 But he is also remembered as the man that led the Soviet Union to victory in the Second World War, or, as Russians call it, the Great Patriotic War.
 The Zaporizhzhya statue was paid for by donations from communists and old war veterans, and was erected despite official disquiet – ‘We should not establish monuments for tyrants’, said the Ukrainian Minister for Justice, Oleksander Lavrynovich.